 The sale or raffle of alcohol for the purpose of raising funds for projects, etc., is strictly forbidden.
 Ordering any alcoholic beverage for delivery to a College residence is forbidden.
 Discordant behavior that results from excessive drinking and that infringes upon the rights of others shall not be tolerated.

 Possession of alcohol in violation of campus regulations and/or state law regardless of the offender’s age will be dealt with as a serious violation of College policy.
 Additionally, alcohol-related behavior that causes physical harm to persons or damage to property or is unreasonably disruptive will be subject to major disciplinary sanctions.
 Violations of College alcohol regulations will constitute cause for disciplinary action including the possible dismissal from College-operated housing or other disciplinary action considered appropriate by College officials.

 Students in violation of Huntingdon College Alcohol and Drug Policy may be referred for prosecution to the State of Alabama.
-Enforcement of this policy will be the responsibility of the Dean of Students, the Director of Residence Life, Residence Hall Directors, Campus Security, and all other members of the College.
+Enforcement of this policy will be the responsibility of the Dean of Students, Assistant Dean of Students for Residential Communities and Community Standards, Residence Hall Directors, Campus Security, and all other members of the College.

 Additionally, the following supplemental conditions may be included as part of the student’s sanctions:

 - Mandatory counseling referrals;